 A number of Queenstown-based companies operate guided hikes on the popular multi-day walks.
 These are becoming increasingly popular with those who want to meet like-minded individuals and don’t want to forgo a little luxury in the wilderness.

 Specialist shops like Small Planet and Outside Sports have everything you need to make your walk more comfortable and efficient.
 The staff are usually hiking enthusiasts too – pop in for a pair of merino wool socks and you’ll walk out with your mind full of adventure inspiration.

 Come for a hiking holiday, stay for all the other stuff

-Queenstown’s in a class of its own when it comes to outdoor activities.
+Queenstown is in a class of its own when it comes to outdoor activities.
 If you’ve still got energy to burn after your hiking holiday, try a round of golf.
-If your shoulders aren’t burning from carrying your pack, try your hand(s) at Via Ferrata.
-Finish off your legs mountain biking at the Queenstown Bike Park, or simply enjoy a rejuvenating dip in the icy waters of Lake Wakatipu.
+Finish off your legs mountain biking at one of our bike parks, or simply enjoy a rejuvenating dip in the icy waters of Lake Whakatipu.

-A relaxing spa or massage treatment is another great way to relax after a hike too.
-There's plenty of options in this area which will have you ready to tackle the next trail in no time.
+A relaxing spa or massage treatment is another great way to relax after a hike, too.
+There are plenty of hot pools and massage therapists in the area which will have you ready to tackle your next trail in no time.

-Of course, there’s lots of great eateries to refuel and revive you too.
-From world-class restaurants to rustic country pubs and artisan breweries, you won’t go hungry (or thirsty).
-Most establishments are used to track-weary walkers and many don’t expect a formal dress code.
+Of course, there are lots of great eateries to refuel and revive you too.
+From world-class restaurants to rustic country pubs and artisan breweries, you won’t go hungry (or thirsty) here.

-For a hiking hub that has it all: access to the tracks, great dining and other experiences, look no further.
+For a hiking destination that has it all: access to the tracks, great dining and other experiences look no further than Queenstown.